Up to 50% off sofas & mattresses — limited‑time deals.

 • Use felt pads or low-profile sliders under heavier modules so repositioning does not become a two-person job.

-• When hosting, set up one "upright" seat with extra back pillows so guests are not forced into a lounge posture.
+• When hosting, set up one upright seat with extra back pillows so guests are not forced into a lounge posture.

-• If you snack on the sofa often, keep a small throw blanket as a washable seat cover for the highest-use spot.
+• If you snack on the sofa often, keep a small throw blanket as a washable cover for the highest-use spot.

 FAQs